 With the help of advanced augmented-reality technology such as computer vision and object recognition, the information about the surrounding real world of the user becomes interactive and able to be digitally manipulated.
 In augmented reality, computer software must derive real-world coordinates, independent from the camera or from camera images.

-Augmented reality has a wealth of design and construction uses beyond visualization, too.
+Augmented reality has a wealth of design and construction (even artistic) uses beyond visualization, too.
 It can be used for design analysis to pick out clashes by virtually walking through your completed model.
 It fits the bill for constructability review by letting the architect and contractor collaborate on changes that have to happen between design and construction due to constructability issues.
 It can even assist with prefabrication of building components.

-An oft-cited use of augmented reality came in the aftermath of the 2011 Christchurch earthquake in New Zealand.
+An oft-cited use of AR came in the aftermath of the 2011 Christchurch earthquake in New Zealand.
 The University of Canterbury released CityViewAR, which enabled city planners and engineers to visualize buildings that were destroyed in the earthquake.
 It gave planners a great reference to what used to be there while also letting them gauge the devastation the quake left behind.
 Since then, it’s been used as a tool throughout Australia for construction and earthquake investigation.

 This article has been updated.
 It was originally published in March 2014.